Near-global ocean simulation

 └── coriolis: Oceananigans.Coriolis.HydrostaticSphericalCoriolis{Oceananigans.Coriolis.ActiveCellEnstrophyConserving, Float64}

-We initialize the ocean model to ECCO2 temperature and salinity for January 1, 1993.
+We initialize the ocean model with ECCO2 temperature and salinity for January 1, 1993.

 date = DateTimeProlepticGregorian(1993, 1, 1)